-- Communication and language
+- Communication and Language

-- Personal, social and emotional development
+- Personal, Social and Emotional Development

-- Physical development
+- Physical Development

 - Literacy

 - Mathematics

-- Understanding the world
+- Understanding the World

-- · Creative art and design
+- Expressive Art and Design

 None of these areas can be delivered in isolation from the others.
 They are equally important and depend on each other.
 All areas are delivered through a balance of adult led and child initiated activities.